Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White Dwarfs: Results

 Extra material and burning can be seen within a few degrees along the positive and negative symmetry axis in Figure \ref{fig:2dejecta}.
 This is mostly due to the colliding He shell detonation with the symmetry axis and is considered to be a likely exaggerated but unavoidable effect in 2-dimensional simulations.
 3D double detonation simulations from \cite{gronow_sne_2020} show similar but less pronounced radial protrusions along the ignition axis, but it is unclear whether this is attributable to the He detonation or the outgoing core detonation shock.

 We note that the outermost edge ejecta of the thickest shell in Figure \ref{fig:1dprofiles_samemass} does not quite return to the initial He shell composition as in all the other presented ejecta.
 This is related to the artifacts apparent for the same run in Figure \ref{fig:2dejecta} and is a result of poor shell particle sampling in our thick shell runs.
-Future studies should increase the number of particles initialized in the shell to maintain the satisfactory particle-to-mass ratio as in our thin-shell cases.
+Since individual particles trace relatively low amounts of material, just $5.4 \times 10^{-6}$ M$_{\odot}$ in our thickest shell model, these areas of poor sampling represent areas of low mass despite a wide velocity extent.
+Regardless, future studies should increase the number of particles initialized in the shell to maintain the satisfactory particle-to-mass ratio as in our thin-shell cases.